Xe/site/blog/windows-pain-2021-03-03.markdown

 [vscodevim](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim).
 I get that installed (and the gruvbox theme because I absolutely love the Gruvbox aesthetics) and then open VSCode in a new folder.
-I can `:open` a new file and then type something in it:

-TODO(Xe): get screenshot of this

-Then I want to open another file split to the left with `:vsplit`, so I press escape and type in `:vsplit bar.txt`:
+I can `:open` a new file and then type something in it.
+Then I want to open another file split to the left with `:vsplit`, so I press escape and type in `:vsplit bar.txt`.

-TODO(Xe): get screenshot of this

-And I get a vsplit of the current buffer, not the new file that I actually
+Then I get a vsplit of the current buffer, not the new file that I actually wanted.
-wanted:

-TODO(Xe): get screenshot of this

 Now, this is probably a very niche thing that I am used to (even though it works fine on vanilla vim and with evil-mode), and other people I have asked about this apparently do not open new files like that (and one was surprised to find out that worked at all); but this is a pretty heavily ingrained into my muscle memory thing and it is frustrating.
 I have to retrain my decade old buffer management muscle memory.

-### Whichwrap
+#### Whichwrap

 Vim has a feature called whichwrap that lets you use the arrow keys at the end/beginning of lines to go to the beginning/end of the next/previous line.
 I